apache/dubbo-website/content/en/overview/mannual/java-sdk/tasks/framework/filter.md

 public interface Filter extends BaseFilter {}
 ```

 The default activation status of a Filter can be set in the definition using the `@Activate` annotation, as shown in the following definition, which indicates that this Filter is automatically enabled when executing RPC requests on the provider side (not enabled on the consumer side).
-The `@Activate` annotation supports various conditional controls, including enabling it when a specific class is present in the classpath, or when certain parameter values are present in the URL, more details can be referenced in [SPI Extension Activate Introduction]().
+The `@Activate` annotation supports various conditional controls, including enabling it when a specific class is present in the classpath, or when certain parameter values are present in the URL, more details can be referenced in `SPI Extension Activate Introduction`.

 ```java
 @Activate(group = PROVIDER)